Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Cost: Ticket prices vary by event

 A fun Stanthorpe activity for kids is the Granite Belt Maze and Mini Golf.
-Admission here buys you a chance to play at the 3 different timber mazes plus the 9 hole mini golf course and giant chess.
+Admission here buys you a chance to play in the 3 different timber mazes, the 9-hole mini golf course, and giant chess.

-The mazes are each of varying degrees of difficulty with a large main maze for all ages to enjoy as well as two smaller mazes designed for kids to enjoy on their own.
+The mazes are each of varying degrees of difficulty.
+There is a large main maze for all ages and two smaller mazes designed for kids to enjoy on their own.

 If you’re up for a double challenge, as you go through the mazes, you can look for clues to complete a few riddles the staff give you as you arrive.